Too Much Heaven: Background and recording

-Imbued with their falsetto style, it is also notable for being one of two songs on the album featuring the Chicago horn section (James Pankow, Walt Parazaider and Lee Loughnane); the other track that features the Chicago members is "Search, Find", in return for the brothers' appearance on the Chicago song "Little Miss Lovin'".
+Imbued with their falsetto style, it is also notable for being one of two songs on the album featuring the Chicago horn section (Lee Loughnane, James Pankow, and Walter Parazaider); the other track that features the Chicago members is "Stop (Think Again)", in return for the brothers' appearance on the Chicago song "Little Miss Lovin'".
 On its demo version, Barry begins with count-in.
 This track does have some backing vocals.
 The demo lacks the full orchestral feel of the final song.

 Release

 "Too Much Heaven" was released nine months after "Night Fever".
 The single "Too Much Heaven" was released in the late autumn of 1978 and started a slow ascent up the music charts.
 In the first week of 1979, preceding the Music for UNICEF Concert, the single first topped the charts in both the United States and Canada.
 In the United Kingdom, the single peaked at number three late in 1978.
 In the summer of 1978, the Gibb brothers announced their latest project at a news conference at the United Nations in New York City.
 All of the publishing royalties on their next single would go into UNICEF, to celebrate the International Year of the Child, which was designated to be 1979.
 The song earned over $7 million in publishing royalties.

 The Bee Gees were later invited to the White House, where President Jimmy Carter thanked the group for their donation.
 At the ceremony, the brothers presented Carter with one of their black satin tour jackets.
 In later years, the brothers performed the song with only Barry's guitar and keyboards, with all three singing in their normal range.
 This version was part of a medley the brothers did as part of their 1989 One For All tour, and is also included on the Tales from the Brothers Gibb box set alongside the original version.

 "Too Much Heaven" also reached No. 2 in Cash Box charts in six weeks between 30 December 1978 and 3 February 1979 behind Chic's "Le Freak".